cgoliver/rnamigos2/README.md

 * Path to a .txt file with one SMILES string per line
 * A list of binding site residue identifiers

-To convert the mmCif to a 2.5D graph you will need to make sure you have the latest rnaglib and an optional dependency of rnaglib.
-You can just run the inference script to get a score for each ligand in your SMILES .txt file.
+Now you can just run the inference script to get a score for each ligand in your SMILES .txt file.
 Taking example structure and ligand file from `/sample_files`, selecting residues `16-20` of chain `A` as the binding site, the corresponding command is :
-Now you just run the inference script to get a score for each ligand in your SMILES .txt file.
 ```
 python experiments/inference.py cif_path=sample_files/3ox0.cif \
                                 pdbid=3ox0 \